 Instead of purchasing your operating system separate from your productivity suite and juggling multiple software programs for collaboration, meetings, and chat, you can deploy one solution that supports all these needs.
 This ultimately reduces your costs and overhead, because you no longer need to maintain multiple systems and solutions.

 It also consolidates a bundle of critical software needs into a single subscription.
 You have access to Microsoft Teams, cloud versions of all your productivity apps, and document storage, all within one suite of software.
 And with Microsoft 365 Business Premium or Enterprise licenses, you can download installed versions of the Office suite if you would rather work with desktop solutions or in places with limited Internet access.

-Either way, if you use — or plan to use — Microsoft products at your nonprofit, the new offer of 10 free Microsoft 365 Business Premium licenses is a significant development worth looking into today.
+If you use — or plan to use — Microsoft products at your nonprofit, the new offer of 10 donated Microsoft 365 Business Premium licenses is a significant development worth looking into today.